awarnke/crystal-facet-uml/readme.markdown

 crystal_facet_uml is a tool to create diagrams for documenting software architecture.
 These diagrams are consistent in element naming and element hierarchies.

-It is based on glib, gdk, gtk, cairo, pango, sqlite, embunit
+It is based on glib, gdk, gtk, cairo, pango, sqlite

 How to build
 -----------